 Statutes of limitations set time limits for the government to bring criminal charges in a case.
 If the prosecution charges someone after the applicable time period has passed, the person charged can have the case dismissed.

-In Michigan and most other states, violent crimes generally have longer statutes of limitations, and some crimes (like murder or terrorism) have no statute of limitations—meaning a criminal case can be filed at any time.
+In Michigan and most other states, the time limits depend on the offense level or the specific crime.
+For instance, a prosecutor might have 10 years to file most felony charges but only one year to file misdemeanor charges.
+Violent crimes generally have longer statutes of limitations, and some crimes (like murder) have no statute of limitations—meaning a criminal case can be filed at any time.
 In certain instances, statutes of limitations are "tolled" (suspended), allowing the government more time to bring a case.
+(More on "tolling" below.)

 Below are examples of time limits for specific crimes in Michigan.
 Keep in mind that the following is a partial list that broadly summarizes the law.
 You should look at the actual law for nuances and exceptions.

 Generally, the statute of limitations starts when the crime occurs.
 But in circumstances where it's difficult to discover the crime or a victim might be particularly scared to report it, the law might delay the starting of the time clock or extend the limitations period.

 DNA evidence.
 For instance, Michigan law allows criminal sexual conduct crimes to be prosecuted at any time if DNA evidence was collected in the investigation.
 Once the suspect is identified, the original time limit for the offense begins to run.

 Identity unknown; reported to police.
 Michigan allows extra time for certain crimes to be prosecuted where the suspect's identity is unknown.
 If reported within one year to the police, the following crimes can be prosecuted within 10 years of identifying the suspect: kidnapping, extortion, assault with intent to commit murder, attempted murder, manslaughter, armed robbery, and first-degree home invasion.